ros-industrial/ros2_i_training/workshop/source/_source/navigation/ROS2-TF2.md

 ### 3.1 Testing the static broadcaster

 The TF published is exactly of the same format as the dynamic publisher, and this can be easily verified with any of the aforementioned means.

+## 4. Next: start the TF2 example with a launch file

+Continue with [ROS 2 launch files](../basics/ROS2-Launch-Files.md) to start the simulator, both dynamic broadcasters, the listener, the static broadcaster, and the second turtle from one launch file.